dkilgore90/google-sdm-api/README.md

 Click the specified link to return to the App configuration page.
 It will now display a **Discover** button

 Press the **Discover** button on the Google SDM API app page to discover your authorized Nest devices.

+## Features

+### Camera images
+The latest still image is downloaded when a device event is received (Doorbell, Camera, Display).
+This can be displayed in a HE dashboard using the `attribute` tile.
+Simply select the device, and the attribute to use is `image`.

+Note: this currently only works for *Local* dashboards -- support for cloud dashboards coming in a future update.

+### Motion "sensor"
+Any camera event will trigger a motion *Active* event.
+Since the current API does not send another event when motion is no longer detected, a preferences entry is defined for each device, which determines the amount of time before the motion is deemed *Inactive*.
+If another event is received before this timer expires, the *Inactive* transition is deferred for the specified interval.

+### Doorbell Chime
+The doorbell chime will generate a *pushed* event on `button 1` for the device.
+This can be used for Rule Machine or Notification triggers.